IBRice101/IBRice101.github.io/Uni/index.md

 - Grade: A+
 - Description: Software development practices to develop applications for a range of smart and mainly mobile devices.
 Learn to develop and evaluate the techniques used to implement mobile applications.
 Modules content: Background to Smart and Mobile Development; User Interfaces; Storage; Location awareness; Telephony SMS; Communication Networks; Security; Performance; Mobile Web Application Development.
 - Coursework: An Android Application that fulfils specific criteria.
 My app is "Moodr", a mood tracking and improvement application.
-More information available in the README.md of the github repo
+More information available in the README.md of the GitHub repo
   - Coursework can be found [here](https://github.com/IBRice101/CMP309-Moodr)

 ---